TECH3015/lectures/coursework-02.md

 - [Academic Offences](http://www.dmu.ac.uk/dmu-students/the-student-gateway/academic-support-office/academic-offences.aspx)
 - [Bad Academic Practice](http://www.dmu.ac.uk/dmu-students/the-student-gateway/academic-support-office/bad-academic-practice.aspx)

+---

 ## Overview

-The website and report together are worth **60%** of the overall module total, your second coursework will see you produce an individual website or web-based work.
+The website and report together are worth **60%** of the overall module total.
+For the second coursework you will produce an individual website or web-based work.

 You are encouraged to seek feedback about your ongoing work from your lab tutor throughout the second semester.

+---

-### Website (60% of CW 2)
+## Website (60% of CW 2)

 In semester 1 you designed and prototyped a modern web app or website.
 For this coursework you will create a responsive website—based on your work so far—using HTML, CSS and JavaScript.